 There is reason to believe there is a home loan crackdown coming with the federal treasurer stating that “carefully targeted and timely adjustments” may be necessary to avoid troubled waters.
 You may be wondering what could a potential lending crackdown look like?
-We have the answers.
+Our home loan brokers have the answers.

 Latest market trends have shown fast-rising property prices and lending standards have been the popular discussion topic lately.